radeksimko/vagrant-osx/README.md

 This is why we use NFS, but that has a different caveat - each time you run `vagrant [up|reload]`, Vagrant will try to modify `/etc/exports` on your host machine, which will by default require your sudo password.

-<del>A workaround could be allowing write for all admins on that system:</del>
+<del>A workaround could be allowing write for all admins on that system &amp; restarting nfsd without password:</del>

 ```
 sudo chown root:admin /etc/exports
 sudo chmod g+w /etc/exports

+echo "%admin ALL=(root) NOPASSWD: /sbin/nfsd" >> /etc/sudoers
 ```

 <del>while [having Vagrant `1.7.0+`](https://github.com/mitchellh/vagrant/commit/aa981cf4ec1492e33fef8dde1eb2d58b202285e6) installed.</del>